 “I have found that Silver Scroll winners are invariably ‘nice’ songs.
 Nostalgia, love and empowerment reign supreme, because these are the universal traits that most people aspire to.
 As writers we can wrap these subjects in a dark or humorous metaphor, but there is always an underlying positivity that shines through.”

 In the last 20 years there have been some unforgettable Silver Scroll moments.
-Some big: Martin Phillipps and The Chills closing the 2008 show performing ‘Heavenly Pop Hit’ accompanied by James Tibbles on the massive Auckland Town Hall pipe organ, the Auckland Youth Choir and two rhythmic gymnasts.
+Some big: Martin Phillipps and The Chills closing the 2008 show performing ‘Heavenly Pop Hit’ accompanied by a virtuoso on the massive Auckland Town Hall pipe organ, the Auckland Youth Choir and two rhythmic gymnasts.
 And some small: the Topp Twins gender-bending Neil Finn’s ‘She Will Have Her Way’ in 1998.
 In 2009 the event was held in Christchurch for the first time.
 Emotions were high as Richard Nunns acknowledged the recent passing of Māori songwriter Hirini Melbourne, and James Milne (AKA Lawrence Arabia) – winner of the Scroll with Luke Buda (The Phoenix Foundation) for ‘Apple Pie Bed’ – gave a shout out to Chris Knox after his stroke.
 He dedicated his award to Knox, “someone who can songwrite us all under the table and a great hero of mine.”

 Knox – though a member of APRA since the heyday of Toy Love in 1980 – was originally disinclined to participate in the award.
 He won in 2000 for ‘My Only Friend’, and the following year attended only his third Scroll: the lavish event held for the 75th anniversary of APRA.
 To mark the occasion, a special prize was awarded to the best New Zealand song written in the previous 75 years, chosen by APRA’s 10,000 members and some invited participants.